cdurri/fe-truetraveller/README.md

 # FE clone of truetraveller.com homepage with Gulp, PUG, SASS

-This is a Pug and Sass starter project using gulp for task automation.
+This is a clone of a homepage that I like the layout of.
+It's purpose is to practice and sharpen my front-end skills.

 ## Local Resources Included: